pnxenopoulos/gale/_sources/index.rst.txt

    How to install `gale`.

 :doc:`examples`
-   Examples code and Jupyter notebooks to help get you started.
+   Examples to help get you started with GALE.

 :doc:`faq`
    Need help?
 Check the FAQs first.